International air travel should be opened up for at least fully vaccinated air passengers, the global airlines’ association IATA told IANS.

 Recently, independent data modeling conducted by Airbus and Boeing respectively has shown that strategies without quarantine measures can enable international travel to restart with a very low risk of introduction of Covid-19 to the travel destination.

-On the global level, vaccination drives have accelerated, thereby, triggering hopes for a faster economic rival of the world economy.
+On the global level, vaccination drives have accelerated, triggering hopes for a faster economic rival of the world economy.

 However, rising Delta variant cases around the world remains a key concern for governments globally.